Abdülmecid I

-Abdulmejid I (عبد المجید اول, I. Abdülmecid; 25 April 1823 – 25 June 1861) was the 31st Sultan of the Ottoman Empire and succeeded his father Mahmud II on 2 July 1839.
-His reign was notable for the rise of nationalist movements within the empire's territories.
-Abdulmejid wanted to encourage Ottomanism among secessionist subject nations and stop rising nationalist movements within the empire, but despite new laws and reforms to integrate non-Muslims and non-Turks more thoroughly into Ottoman society, his efforts failed in this regard.
+Abdul Mejid I (عبد المجید اول, I. Abdülmecid; 25 April 1823 – 25 June 1861) was the 31st sultan of the Ottoman Empire.
+He succeeded his father Mahmud II on 2 July 1839.

-He tried to forge alliances with the major powers of Western Europe, namely the United Kingdom and France, who fought alongside the Ottoman Empire in the Crimean War against Russia.
-During the Congress of Paris on 30 March 1856, the Ottoman Empire was officially included among the European family of nations.
+Abdulmejid's greatest achievement was the announcement of the Tanzimat Edict upon his accession, prepared by his then Foreign Minister Mustafa Reshid Pasha, which effectively began the Tanzimat era, or era of reorganization, in the Ottoman Empire.
+He was a mild-mannered monarch, giving the Sublime Porte the autonomy needed for its reform projects.
+One of the main goals of the Tanzimat was to encourage Ottomanism among the millets to stop rising nationalist movements within the empire, but despite new laws and reforms to integrate non-Muslims and non-Turks more thoroughly into Ottoman society, in the long term, the movement failed.

-Abdulmejid's biggest achievement was the announcement and application of the Tanzimat (reorganization) reforms which were prepared by his father and effectively started the modernization of the Ottoman Empire in 1839.
-For this achievement, one of the imperial anthems of the Ottoman Empire, the March of Abdulmejid, was named after him.
+Abdulmejid forged alliances with the major powers of Western Europe, namely the United Kingdom and France, which fought alongside the Ottoman Empire in the Crimean War against Russia.
+During the Congress of Paris on 30 March 1856, the Ottoman Empire was officially included among the Concert of Europe.
+Abdulmejid suddenly died of tuberculosis and was succeeded by his half-brother, Abdul Aziz.

 Early life

-Abdulmejid was born on 25 April 1823 at the Beşiktaş Palace or at the Topkapı Palace, in Istanbul.
-His mother was his father's first wife in 1839, Valide sultan Bezmiâlem, originally named Suzi (1807–1853), either a Circassian or Georgian slave.
+Abdülmecid was born on 25 April 1823 at Beşiktaş Palace or at Topkapı Palace, in Istanbul.
+His mother was the Georgian consort Bezmiâlem Kadın.

-Abdulmejid received a European education and spoke fluent French, being the first sultan to do so.
+Abdülmecid received a European education and was the first sultan to speak fluent French.
 Like Abdülaziz who succeeded him, he was interested in literature and classical music.
-Like his father Mahmud II, he was an advocate of reforms and was lucky enough to have the support of progressive viziers such as Mustafa Reşit Pasha, Mehmet Emin Ali Paşa and Fuad Pasha.
-Abdulmejid was also the first sultan to directly listen to the public's complaints on special reception days, which were usually held every Friday without any middlemen.
-Abdulmejid toured the empire's territories to see in person how the Tanzimat reforms were being applied.
-He travelled to İzmit, Mudanya, Bursa, Gallipoli, Çanakkale, Lemnos, Lesbos and Chios in 1844 and toured the Balkan provinces in 1846.